Bangkok Parks: Why You Should Visit Lumphini Park

 I did a quick online search and learned there was a massive park not too far from my hotel.
 Voila!
 I decided to take an Uber there to avoid more large numbers of people and arrived at the main entrance.

-There is a metro station conveniently right next to the entrance, which I used when I left to go to my next destination.
+There is a metro station near the entrance, which I used when I left to go to my next destination.
 But for now, I was going to explore the park and enjoy some time in nature in Bangkok’s version of New York City’s Central Park.

 Here, I heard the sound of many birds chirping, squirrels running around, and the sweet sound of nothing.
-There are a number of sculptures throughout the park, some interesting areas with plantings, and a number of buildings used for various purposes.
+There are several sculptures throughout the park, some interesting areas with plantings, and many buildings used for various purposes.

 I wandered the park for a while, taking in the gorgeous greenery and the lake.
-I realized after around an hour that I had forgotten to bring my water bottle and was thirsty, so I started looking around for a place to buy some water.
+After around an hour, I realized that I had forgotten to bring my water bottle and was thirsty, so I started looking for a place to buy some water.

 When I first entered the park, there was a cart selling some drinks and snacks, but I wasn’t in that area.
 And with my sense of direction, I had no clue how to get back there.

-I came upon a ramada of sorts in a picnic area with a covered top and saw some people underneath with what looked to be food and drinks.
+I came upon a ramada with a covered top in a picnic area and saw some people underneath with what looked to be food and drinks.
 Great!
-I thought and figured it was a vendor selling things as a person was set up on one side, and there were benches on the other.
+I thought it was a vendor selling things as a person was set up on one side, and there were benches on the other.

 I walked up and said hello in Thai and asked if I could purchase water.
 My Thai stopped at hello, so I took some money out and pantomimed drinking from a bottle.
 He nodded vigorously and seated me at one of the benches, then offered me a Chinese tea.

-The man spoke some English and said they go every day and meet to walk and then to eat lunch.
-He introduced me to the group and pointed out a man that was 92 years old!
+The man spoke some English and said they meet every day to walk and then eat lunch.
+He introduced me to the group and pointed out a man who was 92 years old!
 He looked amazing!

 As I looked around, I saw most of them were silver-haired, though not all.
 And they were quite intrigued by the silly American who came to ask for water!